What is an enterprise data strategy?

 Cross-functional alignment: Encourage collaboration through shared KPIs and incentives

-AI tools like account scoring, routing automation, and personalization engines only work if the underlying data is accurate, complete, and governed.
+AI capabilities like the GTM Context Graph, which processes 1.5B+ data points daily to reason across CRM records, conversation intelligence, and behavioral signals, only work if the underlying data is accurate, complete, and governed.
 Poor data quality sabotages even the most sophisticated models.

 AI-ready data for revenue operations looks like: